-Although more than 60 per cent of Cuba’s 11.5 million population are Christians (7.1 million), they are facing increasing persecution from the Communist government.
+Although more than 61% of Cuba’s 11.3 million population are Christians (6.9 million), they are facing increasing persecution from the Communist government.

 Please keep praying for your brothers and sisters in Cuba.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors partners strengthen the persecuted church in Cuba through Bible distribution, livelihood projects, biblical training, leadership development projects and socio-economic development.
+Open Doors local partners strengthen the persecuted church in Cuba through Bible distribution, livelihood projects, biblical training, leadership development projects, care and support for children and pastors' families, and socio-economic development.

 Heavenly Father, thank You for the courage of believers in Cuba who continue to speak up for You despite intense opposition from those in power.
 Give them wisdom to know when to speak, and confidence knowing that You are King.
 Please change the atmosphere in Cuba to bring freedom and justice in everyday life, and strengthen Your church there.
 Amen.

 Your support helps persecuted Christians continue to courageously follow Jesus.

 Together, we can reach those where persecution hits hardest.